 Signs your Philodendron birkin is dying because of not enough sunlight:

 - Leggy stems

-- Plant just seems to not grow or grow well
+- The plant seems not to grow or not to grow well.

-If your philodendron Birkin gets too much shade, then move the tropical plant to an area where there’s bright, indirect light, such as what the plant would get if placed by a north-facing window.
+If your philodendron Birkin gets too much shade, move the tropical plant to an area with bright, indirect light, such as what the plant would get if placed by a north-facing window.